In The Fight For Money For The Opioid Crisis, Will The Youngest Victims Be Left Out?

 In fact, many of the ongoing lawsuits filed against drug companies make reference to these babies, fighting through withdrawal in hospital nurseries.

-The cluster of symptoms they experience, which include tremors, seizures and respiratory distress, is known as neonatal abstinence syndrome, or NAS.
+The cluster of symptoms they experience, which include tremors, seizures and respiratory distress, is known as neonatal abstinence syndrome.
 Until recently, doctors rarely looked for the condition.
 Then case numbers quadrupled over a decade.
 Hospital care for newborns with NAS has cost Medicaid billions of dollars.

 Studies indicate more than 30,000 babies with the condition are born every year in the U.S. — about one every 15 minutes.
-Although their plight is mentioned in opioids-related litigation, there are growing concerns that those same children will be left out of financial settlements being negotiated right now.
+Although their plight is mentioned in opioid-related litigation, there are growing concerns that those same children will be left out of financial settlements being negotiated right now.

 Robbie Nicholson, a mother in Eagleville, Tenn., tried to comfort her second child while the baby slowly underwent withdrawal from drugs Nicholson had taken during pregnancy.